callumSharman/portfolio/README.md

 ```
 Then make sure to include a div with the className of 'section' and an id corresponding to the given name, capitals are inconsequential.

+## Retrospective
+This project has given me a thorough understanding of the concepts and syntax needed to write a React application.
+I enjoyed using it and would love to work on more projects utilising it in the future.

+I learnt during this project the importance of prior planning on structure of complex elements.
+Initially, when designing the menu I put it in its own component and ignored the mobile version.
+Once I began making the mobile version I caused a lot of issues because I jumped straight into a very poorly thought out implementation and wasted time trying to get that functional.
+Instead I should've taken a step back, like I ended up doing, and thought it through more initially.

+This application has been designed to be very easily modified and changed and so I may continue to update it periodically with style changes and more.